How to Amend the MOST HORRIBLE Soil in the World! (5 Tips to Help You Improve Your Soil)

 I figure if I can grow things here, I can grow things ANY where!
 Here's what we did to improve our hard, rocky soil.

-Note: There are affiliate links scattered throughout this article, and this simply means that if you happen to click through and make a purchase, I will receive a very small commission at no extra cost to you!
-Thank you--- Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article, and this simply means that if you happen to click through and make any kind of purchase, I may earn a very small commission at no extra cost to you!

 How We Amended the WORST Soil in the World!